 - A brief essay: describing the applicant's background, interests, goals, aspirations, is required of all applicants.

 - For international students from non-English speaking countries, TOEFL score.
 The minimum score is 80 total (20 speaking).

 The deadline for applications for the Fall semester is January 15 for international applicants and February 15 for domestic applicants.
 Strong early applicants are nominated for various University fellowships such as Presidential Graduate Fellowship and Graduate School Research Assistantship.
 The nomination deadline for the Presidential Graduate Fellowship is mid-January.

 TOEFL (for international applicants) score reporting

 The TOEFL or IELTS or Duolingo score (no more than two years old) and the transcripts should be reported to the Office of Graduate Admissions, University of Georgia, Athens, GA 30602.
-For the initial review process, your uploaded test scores (GRE and TOEFL) to the UGA webpage are sufficient.
-However, to be officially admitted, you need to provide official test scores.
+For the initial review process, your uploaded TOEFL score and transcripts to the UGA webpage are sufficient.
+However, to be officially admitted, you need to provide official TOEFL score and transcripts.